 All the Linux distros come with a set of default themes and icons, which are quite beautiful and eye-catching.
 But after a certain period, you may want to change the display flavor of your system.
 There are lots of Best Icon and Themes out there, which can be used to completely change the outlook display of the Linux files, icons, window manager, and much more.
 Literally, it can totally change the display flavor of your Linux distros.

-Here I will show you how to use themes and icons on the various Linux desktop environment, before that you can check out All in one Best Linux Themes Lab to select and install the elegant and magnificent desktop beautifiers.
+Here I will show you how to use themes and icons on the various Linux desktop environment, before that you can check out a list of best Gnome Shell Themes.

 How to Install Icon and Themes